Authorization in the GraphOS Router

 3}

-As with combining scopes for a single use of @requiresScopes, you can use nested arrays to introduce OR logic:
+As with [combining scopes for a single use of @requiresScopes, you can use nested arrays to introduce AND logic in a single subgraph:

 GraphQL